MadJay/lifteduniverse-site/index.md

   block: one-column-1
   headline: Get LIFTED!
   content: "<em>You got superpowers, I hear.<br>And a mad world reacts, out of fear.<br>They
-    got mad tech to detain you<br>recruit, weaponize and train you.<br>'cause you gifted.<br>What will you do?<br>'cause you Lifted.<br> </em><strong>-- Hoboken
+    got mad tech to contain you<br>recruit, weaponize and train you.<br>'cause you gifted.<br>What will you do?<br>'cause you Lifted.<br> </em><strong>-- Hoboken
     and the Banshee</strong>"
   slug: ''